Tagrand/knowledgeBase/Plan.md

 [ ] Make a basic design
 [ ] Set up heroku
+[ ] Write guide, laravel to heroku
+[ ] Start using - don't change for a bit

+---- MVP reached ----

 [ ] Look into adding front end tests
----- MVP reached ----

 [ ] Can there be a way to autolink all facts to particular issues?

 [ ] Can I filter sources by issues?